 Each Canadian city I’ve visited has a distinct personality.
 Montreal is a cosmopolitan, European-reminiscent city with hip cafÃ©s and shops.
 Toronto is a bustling, multicultural hub not unlike New York.

-Most recently, I went to Vancouver, and this British Columbia town's natural beauty makes it a fitting choice for the 2010 Olympic and Paralympic Winter Games .
-You'll also be delighted by the array of foodie options -- from superior street bites to upscale restaurants, many found in the city's best hotels.
+Games .
+You’ll also be delighted by the array of foodie options — from superior street bites to upscale restaurants, many found in the city’s best hotels.

 Here’s a sampler of what to do and see during a three-day visit to Vancouver.